medic/cht-docs/content/en/contribute/medic/onboarding/all-the-things.md

 linkTitle: "All The Things"
 weight: 2
 description: >
-  Wide range of topics to support the onboarding
+  Wide range of topics and resources to support the onboarding
 ---

 This page is meant to serve as a point of conversation, with a wide range of topics to be discussed when joining Medic or starting as a contributor.
 Many things are not in any particular order.
 The goal is to convey a general “lay of the land” so someone starting can see a lot of what’s out there without having to be surprised each day as new things pop up.